fghibellini/nix-haskell-monorepo/developer-ergonomy/prefetch-nixpkgs.sh/README.md

 nix-shell
 ```

 But now it runs the first one with a clear expectation of wait-time.
-While the `nix-shell` invocation will pickup the shell build process stright away as
+While the `nix-shell` invocation will pickup the shell build process straight away as
 the result of the above checkout is cached in the store.

 > POSSIBLE NIX IMPROVEMENT